RatPoison-dev/RatPoison/README.md

 * Fixed aim on bone trigger

 Latest Hotfixes:
 Fixed MENU = false launching the overlay anyways, (possibly) fixed FPS issues & degrading over time, fixed settings returning to default randomly, (possibly) fixed aimbot/trigger not working with a new weapon, improved cfg save times, fixed saving to default reading cfg files, (possibly) fixed crashing in non-comp games when showing aimbot's target, fixed grenade and highlight color being on the right sides, fixed highlight color missing on init.
+Fixed menu being too big on init, (possibly) fixed toggling esp off crashing, aim duration default 1 -> 4, OPENGL_FPS 60 - > 30, (possibly) fixed aimbot target crashing game, fixed aim not working in danger zone
 WARNING: This update has not been tested extensively, I assume many issues will pop up, please submit an issue on github with information on the issue, the settings used (create a cfg file and put it in a pastebin), and evidence (such as a picture/video) or a way to easily replicate the issue.